horizon-eda/horizon-pool-convention/README.rst

 1. The assembly layer is similar to the package layer in that it contains a polygon based on the physical outline of the part.
-2. The assembly layer must include a pin 1 designator in the form of a bevelled corner (if pin 1 is in a corner) or a triangular “dent” (if pin 1 is on an edge).
+2. The assembly layer must include a pin 1 designator in the form of a bevelled corner (if pin 1 is in a corner) or a triangular ‘dent’ (if pin 1 is on an edge).
 This marking should be normally 1.2 mm large, but maximally half the length of the shorter adjacent side.
 3. Include a text ``$RD``.
 This text should be rotated along the